lcenchew/mbox-uploader-osx-tb/README.md

 There are two command line switches:

+--help: provides usage message<br />
 --reauth : forces reauthentication<br />
---redoall: forces reimporting of all messages in MBOX
+--redoallmessages: forces reimporting of all messages in MBOX